• Skip to primary navigation

 Are Indonesian Boots Your Next Purchase?

-To wrap it up, Indonesian boots have distinct advantages with regard to price and customizability, and the best of them can keep up with the best artisinal, handmade footwear from the rest of the world.
+To wrap it up, Indonesian boots have distinct advantages with regard to price and customizability, and the best of them can keep up with the best artisanal, handmade footwear from the rest of the world.

-Some guys find it a little shady that some of the most beloved brands can only be ordered on Whatsapp.
-That’s why we wrote this article: the internet has a lot of positive reviews from these brands and you can be comfortable making your next purchase from them.
+Some guys find it a little shady that some of the most beloved brands can only be ordered on WhatsApp.
+That’s why we wrote this article: the internet has a lot of positive reviews from these brands, and you can be comfortable making your next purchase from them.
 Regardless of price, they might just be one of the best boot purchases you’ll ever make.

 Featured image via @benzeinshoes and @junkardcompany on Instagram